1960s--Student political tables on and off campus

 Here are a few photographs showing the tables of various student organizations.
 After the FSM's victories, several areas on campus were designated for tables and leaflet distribution, with permits required (a provision not always enforced).

-Late 1960s, tables permitted on campus.
-An impressive lineup in front of the Student Union
+By the mid-sixties political tables were permitted on campus.
+This is an impressive lineup in front of the Student Union.

 Like to argue? -- nothing thing like a good impromptu debate